 Young children with otitis media may be irritable, fussy, or have problems feeding or sleeping.
 Older children may complain about pain and fullness in the ear (earache).
 Fever may be present in a child of any age.
 These symptoms are often associated with signs of upper respiratory infection such as a runny or stuffy nose, or a cough.

 The buildup of pus within the middle ear causes pain and dampens the vibrations of the eardrum (so there is usually temporary hearing loss during the infection).

 Severe ear infections may cause the eardrum to rupture.
 The pus then drains from the middle ear into the ear canal.
-The hole in the eardrum from the rupture usually heals with medical treatment.
+The hole in the eardrum from the rupture usually heals without medical treatment.

 How common is acute middle ear infection or inflammation?

 Otitis media is an extremely common diagnosis.
 In the U.S. it is estimated that 75% of all children experience at least one episode before the age of three.